-Join the GRPM on Saturday, February 3, 2018 for the annual Ethnic Heritage Festival.
-The Festival is a day-long celebration of music, dance, crafts and food representing the various ethnic
+Join the GRPM on Saturday, November 3 for Ethnic Heritage Festival.
+The Festival is a day-long celebration of music, dance, crafts and food representing the various ethnic groups that call

-Join the GRPM on Saturday, February 3, 2018 for the annual Ethnic Heritage Festival.
+Join the GRPM on Saturday, November 3 for Ethnic Heritage Festival.
 The Festival is a day-long celebration of music, dance, crafts and food representing the various ethnic groups that call West Michigan home.
 The City of Grand Rapids and the surrounding region have a long standing history of diversity and various cultural traditions dating back from early explorers and fur traders, to modern day cultural rituals from new residents of the region.

-Colorful performances will take place throughout the day in the Meijer Theater and Galleria.
+Colorful performances will take place throughout the day in the Meijer Theater.

 Visitors will be able to view the Museum’s exhibitions, with two specific exhibitions having a primary focus on diversity and culture: Newcomers: The People of This Place which highlights the ethnic groups that have settled the Grand Rapids area, and Anishinabek: The People of this Place which focuses on the Native American culture in the region.